matedevlab/url-shortener/README.md

 ## Set up the project

-1. Runt the setup scripts:
+1. Runt the setup scripts in the temrinal form the root folder:

-   1. Unix-like system: `setup.sh`
+   1. Unix-like system: `./setup.sh`
-   2. Windows in PowerShell: `setup.ps1`
+   2. Windows in PowerShell: `.\setup.ps1`

-      - Before running the PowerShell script, ensure that the execution policy allows it:
+      - Before running the PowerShell scripts, ensure that the execution policy allows it:

         `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`